 - Never ever use bleach in the aquarium.
 I suggest taking out the rocks or decor and placing them in buckets in the bathtub.

 - Mix 1 part bleach to 20 parts water.
 That’s 6 fluid ounces per gallon.

 - Soak the decor for 10-15 minutes in the bleach solution.

 - Rinse the decor with plain water until you can no longer smell bleach.

 - Submerge the decor in water again and add a 5 times normal dose of dechlorinator.
 Let the decor soak for 10 minutes or so.

 - Dump the soak water and the decor is now safe to put back in the aquarium.

 Step 5: Siphon the Water and Clean the Substrate

-Siphon your water until 10-15% of your tank’s water has been removed into your bucket.
+Start by siphoning your tank’s water into your bucket.

 Step 6: Rinse Your Filter Media